Drones4STEM/DroneController/README.md

 # DroneController
 Scripts to control the ArduCopter drone indoors via MAVLink protocol.

-The vechicle can be commanded to automatically takeoff
+The drone can be commanded to automatically takeoff

 ![takeoff](doc/takeoff_clip.gif)

-Control its movements in air
+Control its movement in air

 ![rect](doc/rect_clip.gif)

 And land

 ![land](doc/land_clip.gif)

+All these actions are done without any command from a RC transmitter.
+The drone is fully controlled by an onboard Raspberry Pi.

 ## GUIDED